 The Small Starts program provides federal grants for eligible projects less than \$300 million in cost that are seeking less than \$100 million in federal grants.
-In addition to fixed-guideway transit modes with over 50 percent of the route in a separate right-of-way, Small Starts funding may also be used for "corridor-based bus rapid transit" projects that do not operate in a dedicated right-of-way (less than 50 percent).
+In addition to fixed-guideway transit modes, Small Starts funding may also be used for "corridor-based bus rapid transit" projects that do not operate in a dedicated right-of-way.
 Small Starts projects are limited to a maximum CIG program share of 80 percent as well as 80 percent from all federal funding.